 Spain’s unique unit is the conquistador, which gets a +10 to combat strength when occupying the same hex as a missionary, apostle, or inquisitor.
 If one of those units is next to an enemy city when it falls, that settlement is automatically converted to Spain’s religion, adding an useful twist to any holy wars you may find yourself in.

 The sea is a harsh mistress, but damn, do I love it.
 Naval warfare is always a nice way to change the pace of a Civ game, and some factions are of course better suited to it than others.
-Elementary, only attempt the following in a map full of water -- you don’t want to be stuck in the middle of a desert with Queen Victoria.
+Naturally, only attempt the following in a map full of water -- you don’t want to be stuck in the middle of a desert with Queen Victoria.

-- Expansionary: Victoria of England
+Victoria of England

-- Aggressive: Harald Hardrada of Norway
+Harald Hardrada of Norway

-Norway's unique bonuses allows its fleets to raid enemy tiles from the sea and removes penalties upon embarking and disembarking, creating a very aggressive Viking civilisation that excels at attacking from the sea (what a suprise).
-The berserker is a fragile but powerful unit capable of pillaging tiles and moving at the same turn, while the Viking Longship can heal itself in neutral territory and extend the longevity of the fleet.
+Norway's unique bonuses allows its fleets to raid enemy tiles from the sea and removes penalties upon embarking and disembarking, creating a very aggressive Viking civilisation that excels at attacking from the sea (what a surprise).
+The berserker is a fragile but powerful unit capable of pillaging tiles and moving in the same turn, while the Viking Longship can heal itself in neutral territory and extend the longevity of the fleet.
 Played as a harassing and aggressive civ, Norway can be unmatched on domination.

 Norway is extremely niche; the right map is essential to its success.
 Founding cities surrounded by forests next to the ocean can turn Harald into an absolute powerhouse, but without sea access, you won’t really get anywhere.